julianlastuvka/Budget/README.md

 #### See expenses (Ver gastos):
 	Here you can see and filter your expenses by day, month and year.
-	To do so, decide if you want to visualize your expenses yearly, montly or daily and press the corresponding radio button.
+	To do so, decide if you want to visualize your expenses yearly, monthly or daily and press the corresponding radio button.
 	Then choose the date that you want to check and press "search"(Buscar).
 	If you don't have recorded expenses on that period of time, an error message will tell you and no expenses will be shown.